stlcours/GamePascal/README.md

 * High-level support for Actors, Entities and AI.
 * Low-level system and common routines.
 * Low-level (reliable UDP) networking.

 ## Minimum System Requirements
 * Microsoft Windows 10
 * DirectX 9/OpenGL 3.x
 * OpenAL compliant audio card (optional)

 ## Installation
 * Unzip the archive to a desired location.
-* Run GPC.EXE in {installdir\bin} to compile the source code.
+* Run GPE.EXE in {installdir\bin} to start the GamePascal IDE.
+* Inside the root of the [examples] folder are workspace files (.gpw).
+* Each workspace holds projects for different aspects of the product such as language, library, demos, etc.
-* See examples and documentation for more information on using GamePascal.
+* See these examples and documentation for more information on using GamePascal.

 ## Known Issues
 * There are some issues with exception handling.
 At this time, it is recommend not to use it (try/finally, try/exception).
+* Documentation and examples are work-in-progress.